 That being said, one thing Vanessa said they need is prayer from their faith family at Brook Hills.
 Prayer for wisdom for the local believers to know how to share and reach out through text, calls, and online platforms, as that comes with additional security risk.
 “We want to be faithful to proclaim while pursuing it wisely,” she said.
 In addition, Vanessa asked us to pray for the unreached people groups living in Kuala Lumpur.
 There is potential for them to have access to things they normally would not.
 One example is that now most church services are currently online.
 Pray that they would be seeking hope, hear the gospel, and that God would use this current circumstance to bring glory to Himself through the salvation of many.

 Finally, please pray that Vanessa and Peter would lean into the Lord and trust Him in the midst of great uncertainty.
 Pray they would daily be pursuing the Word and prayer, firmly fastening them to truth.
 We pray this for ourselves at Brook Hills as well, that as we are firmly fastened to Him, He might loosen our grip on things of the world and stir in the hearts of some in our congregation to go and join the work around the world to share the gospel and make Christ known to those who are perishing without Him.

 Vanessa and Peter are not the real names of these Mid-Termers.
 We changed them for security purposes, but you know them.
 Their incredible family lives and works in KL as marketplace professionals strategically connected to church planting and disciple-making efforts among the least reached peoples of the world living there.
 Going Mid-Term is a great opportunity to engage the least reached in the world with the gospel for one month to three years.
-If God is stirring in you to consider going Mid-Term like Vanessa and Peter, simply engage the Global Team or go to the Mid-Term page to discover your first step in the process.
+If God is stirring in you to consider going Mid-Term like Vanessa and Peter, simply or go to the Mid-Term page to discover your first step in the process.